RM10.90 regular / RM11.90 large / RM10.90 hot

 I was first introduced to LiHo Tea while visiting Singapore.
 Like a stalker, it was literally everywhere that I was: the Shoppes at Marina Bay, Sentosa Island, Haji Lane.
 There were LiHos present that weren’t even listed on Google yet.

-For its first foray into Malaysia, LiHo has just one location in Kuala Lumpur: at the Mid-Valley Megamall in a crappy corner location on level 1 at the very end of the mall.
+LiHo’s location in Mid-Valley Megamall is pretty awful – even the brand acknowledges it.
+It’s in a crappy corner location on level 1 at the very end of the mall.
 Walk past the North Atrium and when you see the Guardian and Rotiboy, turn right and there it is.